-5 Information about the expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured Staff training needs are closely monitored in relation to the children in their care.
-The following awareness training may be needed: ASD, SAL, De-escalation, Memory, ODD, ADHD, Dyslexia, Emotional Regulation, Sensory processing, Alternative recording, Developmental Trauma.
+4 Information about the expertise and training of staff in relation to children and young people with special educational needs and how specialist expertise will be secured

+Staff training needs are closely monitored in relation to the children in their care.
+The following awareness training may be needed: Autism awareness, SAL, De-escalation, Memory, ADHD, Dyslexia, Emotional Regulation, Sensory Processing, alternative recording, Developmental Trauma.
 This may be provided to key personnel or as whole staff training.

-Where a training need is identified beyond this we will find a provider who is able to deliver it.
-Training providers we can approach are, TISS (Thanet Inclusion Support Service), Educational Psychologist, Speech and language therapist, occupational therapists, physio therapist, dyslexia specialists, NELFT etc. The cost of training is covered by the notional SEN funding.
+Where a training need is identified beyond this we will find a provider who is able todeliver it.
+Training providers we can approach are, TISS (Thanet Inclusion Support Service), Educational Psychologist, speech and language therapist, occupational therapists, physio therapist, dyslexia specialists, NELFT etc. The cost of training is covered by the notional SEN funding.

-6 Information about how equipment and facilities to support children and young people with special educational needs will be secured
+5 Information about how equipment and facilities to support children and young peoplewith special educational needs will be secured

-Where external advisors recommend the use of equipment or facilities which the school does not have, the school will seek to acquire theses through SEN funding, or seek it by loan.
+Where external advisors recommend the use of equipment or facilities which the school does not have, the school will seek to acquire theses through SEN funding or loan of equipment.
 For highly specialist communication equipment the school will seek the advice of the KCC Communication and Assistive Technology team.

-7 The arrangements for consulting parents of children with special educational needs about, and involving them in, their education
+6 The arrangements for consulting parents of children with special educational needsabout, and involving them in, their education